 Brooks Jenson (publisher of Lenswork Magazine) has a podcast that I listen to.
-His latest one is a little over 7 minutes long, and in it he talks about why we photographers are so passionate about what we do.
+In one of them, he talks about why we photographers are so passionate about what we do.
 For him, photography is a way to explore life.
 I like that idea.
 It seems Vivian Maier was exploring life around her with her photography too.
 He goes on to say that there are two sides to photography: The observation / capture side, and the publication / sharing side.
 Brooks says you can’t have one without the other.
 I think that’s right for most people.
 They want to share something they’ve seen with others.
 Something that they see differently or that others may pass by.

 Street photography isn’t my forte, but I suppose we need at least one photo for this post.
 Vivian Maier would sometimes include herself in her photos.
 So here’s my attempt.